shivshankardayal/full-website/books/c/source/introduction.rst

 Organization
 ============
 I have will classify chapters in two categories.
 One is compiler/language specific and second specification specific.
-Chapter no. 2, 3 and 4 are very tightly related to specification while rest of the book is related to compiler and programming.
+Chapter no. 9, 10 and 11 are very tightly related to specification while rest of the book is related to compiler and programming.
 Chapters which treat standard library of C include information from both specification and compiler.
-It is suggested that the reader reads chapter 2, 3 and 4 after finishing rest of the book.
+It is suggested that the reader reads chapter 9, 10 and 11 after finishing rest of the book.

+This book is in process of getting some extra content so keep looking at contents page changes.

 ==============
 Why C?